Team Management Tips: 5 ways to make sure your team are performing at their best17 Oct 2022

 Part of this starts during the hiring process.

 In my experience, putting together a successful team is about balancing each new person’s experience, knowledge, and skills AS WELL as their personality.

 In my experience, if you have too many “leaders” on a team, there will always be a fight for dominance.
 Whereas, if you have a team with a couple leaders, some experts, at least one organiser, maybe a particularly creative person, and some good communications…well, that’s a team that can work together and get things done. *chefs finger kiss*

 Team Management Tip #1: Think about personality during the hiring process and spend time getting to know your team.

 Company culture…a posh way of saying “the way we do things.”

 It means everything from how you pick up the phone and interact with your customers to how often the team goes down to the pub together.

 When it comes to your business, getting the culture right is about having an ethos that is reflected in your branding.
-Everyone has the same tone, the same attitude, etc when speaking with the outside world.
+Everyone has the same tone, and the same attitude when speaking with the outside world.